ckeditor/ckeditor5/docs/tutorials/creating-simple-plugin-timestamp.md

 CKEditor 5 has a rich UI library.
 We will grab the `ButtonView` class for our toolbar button from there.

-Once we create a new instance of the `ButtonView`, we will be able to customize it by setting its properties.
+Once we create a new instance of `ButtonView`, we will be able to customize it by setting its properties.
 We will create a label, which will be visible on the button thanks to the `withText` property.

 We also need to register our button in the editor's UI `componentFactory`, so it can be displayed in the toolbar.
 To do it, we will pass the name of the button in the `componentFactory.add` method, in order to be able to add it into the {@link features/toolbar toolbar} array.